swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 - Choose CRA for the easiest setup and development experience.
 A great option when SEO is not a priority.
-- Choose Gatsby if the content on your site is static, when updates can happen at build time.
+- Choose Gatsby if the content on your site is static and updates can happen at build time.
 Gatsby is a great option for blogs, documentation, and marking sites.
 - Choose Next if you want to build a web app with dynamic content.
 Next is a great option for apps with news feeds, analytics dashboards, and otherwise